 Digital Imaging Services

-Avery's Digital Imaging Studio is closed for new photography for the foreseeable future --probably until September 2021-- as a result of the ongoing coronavirus pandemic.
-We regularly evaluate the options for reopening and appreciate your understanding.
-Please check this page for updates, and write to Avery Imaging with any questions.
+Avery's Digital Imaging Studio is closed for new photography until October 2021 as a result of the ongoing coronavirus pandemic and associated staffing constraints.
+We appreciate your understanding.
+Please write to Avery Imaging with any questions.

 Under normal circumstances, we offer several options for you to create or receive digital files representing our materials for research, teaching, publication, and exhibition.
-While we are not accepting new imaging requests, in some cases we may have existing digital files available.
+While we are not accepting new imaging requests until October, in some cases we may have existing digital files available.
 If you are interested in this possibility, please write to the department where the material is held to assess the options.

 Architectural rare books, treatises, dissertations and trade catalogs

 Drawings & Archives

 - Avery's policy is to provide the digital image files (usually as TIFFs) representing our collection materials for publication, exhibition, or online use (including blog posts).
 Reference images taken by you in our reading room are for your research and study use only.

 - Examples where Avery must provide images:

 - Publication (book, journal article, exhibition catalog, in print or digital formats)